Robotics-7959-2024-2025/.github/README.md

 ## Hello!

-# Welcome to the CHS Robotics 2024-2025 Github page for team 4102!
+# Welcome to the CHS Robotics 2024-2025 Github page

 Feel free to click repositories and take a look at our code!